-A utility should describe and/or attach supporting materials, examples, or documentation of any financing options that it provides and indicate what percentage of eligible customers participate.
-Please make a note that this question is asking for financing options that have been tested, piloted, or offered, if they have actually evaluated, during the designation period, which is two years.
+A utility should describe and/or attach supporting materials, examples, or documentation of any financing options that it promotes or facilitates.
+Please make a note that this question is asking for financing options that have been tested, piloted, evaluated, or offered during the designation period, which is two years.